 2) Certificate of Graduation from any completed graduate degrees (if applicable)

 3) Certificate of Prospective Graduation* from current graduate degree

-*Certificate of Prospective Graduation: This document often causes challenges for applicants.
+*Certificate of Prospective Graduation: A Certificate of Prospective Graduation is an official letter or document issued by your university that shows the date that you are expected to graduate.
+This document often causes challenges for applicants.
 Their universities will refuse to issue a certificate saying that they guarantee students will graduate by a certain date before students have completed all the requirements.
 But this is usually the result of misunderstanding MEXT’s poor explanation!
 A “Certificate of Prospective Graduation” can be conditional!
 So, your university can say that you are expected to graduate by XX date, provided that you complete all graduation requirements by that date.
 Essentially, all they are doing is certifying that it is possible for you to complete your degree requirements and graduate by then.
 It is up to you to meet the requirements.
 (MEXT will cancel your scholarship if you do not graduate before coming to Japan.)